 Jason brings to the farm a background in the restaurant industry, in addition to his previous work with other organic gardening projects.
 He is in his second season at the farm.

 Sylvia was born and raised near Rochester, NY.
 While her brother spent every spare moment on farms, Sylvia was drawn to graphic design and website design.
-She studied visual art and communications part time at Monroe Community College while still in highschool, and later moved on to the University of Waterloo, where she is studying part-time in her fourth year of the Knowledge Integration program, which focuses on using interdisciplinary collaboration to solve new and challenging problems.
-In addition to her studies, Sylvia is busy starting Elucidation Design, a freelance graphic design business.
+She studied visual art and communications part time at Monroe Community College while still in highschool, and later moved on to the University of Waterloo where she earned a Bachelor of Knowledge Integration (BKI), an interdisciplinary degree which focuses on collaboration, design-thinking, and problem-solving.
+Sylvia owns Elucidation Design, a freelance graphic design business.
 In her spare time, Sylvia enjoys cooking, bicycling, and spending time with her husband.

 Located in Plattsville, Nith Valley Organics is within a half hour drive from Kitchener, Waterloo, Cambridge and Guleph and only a block from the scenic Nith River.
 We are situated on a beautiful 75 acre property including cropland, pasture, hardwood bush, and a stream.
 In addition to the cropland, there is a 2400 square foot greenhouse for transplant production and season extension.
 In 2011 we began the process to transition some of the land to Organic, a process which takes three years.
 While not all of our crops are certified yet, we do use organic production methods and regularly refer to the standards for guidance on all our crops.
 In 2016, all of our crops except strawberries, carrots, and beets will be certified.
 We are finally catching up with the farm expansion by transitioning more land and in 2017 we expect to have all our crops certified.
 If you have a question about how our produce is grown, please do not hesitate to ask.